Zero-dimensional models for gravitational and scalar QED decoherence: Introduction

-Conceptual issues arise in particular from the gauge invariance.
-A common, direct approach to obtaining decoherence rates is to examine the time evolution of the off-diagonal matrix elements of the system density operator in the state basis of interest (e.g., energy eigenstates, position eigenstates etc.).
-However, the density operator is not a gauge invariant quantity; a safer approach is to extract the decoherence rates through an operational procedure, i.e., involving an in principle measurement that can be ascribed to a particular expectation value of an observable.
+Another challenge concerns requiring gauge invariance of the calculated decoherence rates for them to be meaningful, in particular when assuming a finite temperature environment that comprises gauge degrees of freedom (e.g., photons or gravitons) \cite{petruccione2002}.
+A common, direct approach \cite{carmichael1999,petruccione2002,gardiner2004} to obtaining decoherence rates for open quantum systems, either with or without gauge degrees of freedom, is to examine the time evolution of the off-diagonal matrix elements of the system density operator in the state basis of interest (e.g., energy eigenstates, position eigenstates etc.).
+However, the density operator is not a gauge invariant quantity.

+A more consistent approach is to extract the decoherence rates through an operational procedure, i.e., involving an in principle measurement that can be ascribed to a particular expectation value of an observable.
 One such example is the particle detection number density in an atom interference set-up.

-Another issue concerns the possible occurence of ``false" decoherence \cite{unruh2000}, where the supposed decohered system can be ``recohered" through certain manipulations of the system state.
+A minimal way to get scalar matter field quanta initially in superposition states to interfere is by spatially trapping the field quanta in a three-dimensional harmonic confining potential \cite{oniga2017}; the system action (\ref{scalarSeq}) is then supplemented by the term

+where $\Omega$ is the characteristic oscillation frequency and the potential center coincides with the spatial origin ${\mathbf{r}}=0$ in the rest frame of the confining potential.

+Referring to Fig.~\ref{decohereschemefig}, we might then consider a thought experiment where an initial ($t=0$) $N$-nucleon state corresponding to being in a superposition of two collective coherent states with coordinate parameters ${\mathbf{r}}=(x,0,0)$, $x=x_{01}>0,\, x_{0 2}<0$ (and hence superposition separation $x_{0 1}-x_{0 2}$) undergoes gravitational decoherence.
+Once during every oscillation period, the coherent states in the superposition pass through each other in the region centered at $x=0$, resulting in an interference pattern for the $x$-dependence of the local particle detection probability as indicated in the figure.
+A measure of the degree of coherence is the so-called ``interferometric visibility", defined below in Eq. (\ref{visibilityeq}); a reduction in visibility over time is interpreted as a signature of gravitationally induced decoherence or dephasing.

+In particular, suppose that we have a particle detector with center of mass worldline $(t,{\bf{r}})$ in the vicinity of ${\mathbf{r}}=0$ and described by the local field observable $\left(V^{-1}\int_V d{\bf{r}}\phi({\bf{r}},0)\right)^2$, where $\phi({\bf{r}},0)$ is the scalar field operator (in the Schr\"{o}dinger picture), and $V$ is a coordinate averaging volume (assumed very small) that reflects the fact that a real detector is not pointlike, but rather occupies some nonzero volume in space.
+The visibility can then be obtained in terms of the following expectation value:

+where the density matrix $\rho(t)$ describes the $N$ nucleons initially in a coherent superposition state and interacting with a thermal graviton bath environment.
+The expectation value (\ref{detectoraveq}) gives a measure of the spatial particle number density (smeared over the small volume $V$) and is to be viewed as the field-theoretic counterpart to the configuration space probability density $V^{-1} \int_V d{\bf{r}}\langle {\mathbf{r}}|\rho_{\mathrm{ho}}(t)|{\mathbf{r}}\rangle$ for a single, non-relativistic quantum harmonic oscillator described by the evolving density matrix $\rho_{\mathrm{ho}}(t)$.